It’s the first thing we reach for in the fridge when we stumble into the kitchen for a morning cuppa.

 Current health guidelines recommend children from the age of one drink whole milk and, over the age of two, gradually move to semi-skimmed milk as a drink to cut down on saturated fat, as long as they’re eating a balanced diet and growing well.

-But although it’s lower in fat and calories, semi-skimmed milk also has lower levels of fat-soluble vitamins, including A and E, than whole milk, so children and grown-ups might be missing out on nutrition by optiNew advice says whole milk might be better for us than skimmed – we asked the experts to find out.ng for the green-topped milk.
+But although it’s lower in fat and calories, semi-skimmed milk also has lower levels of fat-soluble vitamins, including A and E, than whole milk, so children and grown-ups might be missing out on nutrition by opting for the green-topped milk.

-Dr Mozaffarian says: “We should be telling people to eat a variety of dairy and remove the recommendation about fat content.”
+“We should be telling people to eat a variety of dairy - and remove the recommendation about fat content,” concludes Dr Mozaffarian.